Research and Evidence

 Published in British Journal of Sports Medicine

 For acute ankle sprains, manual joint mobilisation diminished pain and increased dorsiflexion range of motion.
-For treatment of subacute/chronic lateral ankle sprains, these techniques improved ankle range-of-motion, decreased pain and improved function.
+For the treatment of subacute/chronic lateral ankle sprains, these techniques improved ankle range-of-motion, decreased pain and improved function.

 - Why should we exercise when our knees hurt?
 A qualitative study of primary care patients with osteoarthritis of the knee.